-The competent body for dealing with the threat of terrorism is the Cyprus Police.
-The Counter Terrorism Office of Cyprus Police was established after the events of September 11th, 2001 due to the demands that followed both on the National and International level.
-The Counter Terrorism Office operates under the Criminal Investigation Department (Department C') of Police Headquarters.

-The Counter Terrorism Office is dealing with the analyzing, evaluation and exploitation of intelligence, the enforcement of measures on Combating Terrorism deriving from International Conventions, the United Nations Security Council Resolutions, Common Positions, as well as other primary or subsidiary legislation of the European Union.
+The Counter Terrorism Office (CTO) of Cyprus Police was established, in 2001 and operates under the Criminal Investigation Department (Department C') of Police Headquarters.
+The CTO deals with analyzing, evaluation and exploitation of intelligence and enforcement of measures to Combating Terrorism, including those deriving from International Conventions, the United Nations Security Council Resolutions, Common Positions, as well as other primary or subsidiary legislation of the European Union.

-Furthermore, where necessary, the Assistant Chief of Police (Operations) has the power to involve additional Police Units/Departments/Services in activities related to prevention and combating of terrorism.
+The Assistant Chief of Police (Operations) has the authority to engage additional Police Units/Departments/Services in activities related to prevention and combating of terrorism.

-The Special Antiterrorist Squad (S.A.S.) of the Cyprus Police Emergency Response Unit (E.R.U.) is specially trained in order to meet emergency situations such as terrorist acts.
-The S.A.S.
-Unit is trained alongside other International and European antiterrorist units.
+The Special Antiterrorist Squad (S.A.S.) of the Cyprus Police Emergency Response Unit (E.R.U.) is specially trained in order to deal with emergency response and acts of terrorism.